archietram/nguyenktram.github.io/_posts/2025-07-09-Working-from-Home-in-the-Public-Sector.md

 ---
 title: "Working from Home in the Public Sector: A Game Changer for Productivity?"
 description: "Explore new research on working from home in the public sector.
-Learn how remote work boosts productivity, reduces absenteeism, and why good management is key to maximizing these benefits—especially for jobs focused on individual
+Learn how remote work boosts productivity, reduces absenteeism, and why good management is key to maximizing these benefits—especially for jobs focused on individual tasks."
 tags: [Other Interesting Works]
 ---
 ## Working from Home in the Public Sector: A Game Changer for Productivity?